April 02, 2019

 the grasses primarily at the beginning of growth in the

 spring or at the end of the growing season in autumn.
-The fructan content of the grasses is particularly high in

 sunny and cold weather, as much fructan is formed, but